Carnival Panorama Ship Review and Photos

 While this did replace the SkyBox Sports Bar, you’ll still find wall-to-wall TV screens and the sports ticker to keep you up to date on your favorite teams.

 Another place that really gets going in the evening is The Havana Bar.
-Don’t be confused by the name… this popular spot is open to all guests all the time.
+Don’t be confused by the name—this popular spot is open to all guests at all times.

 During the day, it mostly handles overflow from the Lido Marketplace and other dining venues.
 But at night, this Latin-inspired bar serves up Cuban cocktails and the kind of music that even those of us with two left feet can’t help shaking our groove thing to.

 If you have the CHEERS! drink package, one thing you won’t have to worry about is finding a place to use it.
-From the poolside of RedFrog Rum and BlueIquana Tequila bars to the Library Bar and Piano Bar 88, there are over a dozen different watering holes.
+There are over a dozen watering holes from the poolside of RedFrog Rum and BlueIquana Tequila bars to the Library Bar and Piano Bar 88.

 Our personal favorite?
 The Alchemy Bar, where specially trained mixologists whip up “the cure for what ails you.”